 A technician will place a blood pressure cuff just above your ankle.

-this to listen to the blood flow through the vessel.
+to listen to the blood flow through the vessel.

 until the blood stops flowing through the vessel.
 This may be a little uncomfortable.

 The technician will slowly release the pressure in the cuff.
 The systolic pressure

 is the pressure at which the blood flow is heard again.
 That is the part of the blood

 The technician will repeat this process on your other ankle and on both of your arms.

 The technician will calculate the ABI.
 The top number (numerator) is the higher systolic

 blood pressure found in the ankles.
 The lower number (denominator) is the higher systolic